 The beginning of the cellar tour starts by a short introduction before the theatrical opening of the double doors inviting you to go down 116 steps.
 It is dark, and becomes damper as you walk down; and yes it smells like in a typical cellar, a mix of mushroom, earthy notes.

-The making of Champagne wine is briefly explained as we walk by the bottles of wine aging on lees, first laid flat and then placed on “pupitres” on which the wine bottles are riddled to bring the lee deposit close to the closure and aperture and ready for disgorgement.
+The making of Champagne wine is briefly explained as we walk through the bottles of wine aging on lees, first laid flat and then placed on “pupitres” on which the wine bottles are riddled to bring the empty deposit close to the closure and aperture and ready for disgorgement.

 Read my article on Champagne wine making to learn more about this process